|

 status, they will not normally be reclaimed until program termination.

-The main supported methods are execute
+The main supported methods are execute,

 which starts a task processed by FJTaskRunner threads,

-, which starts one and waits for completion.
+and invoke, which starts one and waits for completion.

 For example, you might extend the above FJTasks